 Maximum Daily Demand for Water

 Maximum Daily Demand is a measure of peak demand on the Water Treatment Plant.
 It is stated as the number of millions of litres supplied in one day during the period of maximum summer demand.
 (Technically, the measure is not the quantity of water delivered during a 24-hour period on the single day with the highest demand, but rather the average of a four-day period that includes the day with the highest demand.)
 Maximum Daily Demand has implications for how much water is drawn from the river, the amount of energy used to treat and deliver water to customers, and, especially, the potential need to build a second Water Treatment Plant in coming years or to undertake extensive and costly upgrades to the current Plant.
 Hot and dry summers and population growth impact how much water needs to be treated and distributed.
-Daily demand can increase by more than 50% in the summer compared to the winter.
+Daily demand can sometimes be twice as high in the summer compared to the winter.

 Where are we now?